ben-haim/dashing/README.md

     # apt-get install python-feedparser python-matplotlib python-pil python-pil.imagetk python-pycurl python-tk

-After the required packages are installed, you can start the script from a clone repository with a simple:
+After the required packages are installed, you can start the script from a cloned repository with a simple:

     $ python dashing.py